Divers will speak the phrase “more fish than water” after an unforgettable liveaboard dive holiday among the rich waters of Papua New Guinea.

 The small town of Alotau, at the southeastern tip of mainland Papua New Guinea, is the jumping off point for our liveaboards to discover the huge variety of wonders of Milne Bay.
 World War II wrecks, coral-wrapped walls where the lucky are sometimes visited by Mantas, and muck diving for seahorses and bizarre critters, is enough to keep even the most seasoned diver happy for longer than your PNG trip lasts.

-2 liveaboards in Papua New Guinea
+Papua New Guinea - 2 liveaboards

 The MV Febrina is perfect for smaller groups of divers wanting to explore some of the most species diverse reefs on Earth, held in Papua New Guinea.
 Each of the 7 cabins features an en-suite and AC.